Stephanowicz/moOde-audioplayer-addons/README.md

 13. Bookmark current songposition for resuming playback later (e.g for long files like audiobooks)

 ## requirements & installation
-- Tested with moOde audioplayer v9.x
+- Tested with moOde audioplayer v10.x and v9.x
 should also work with v8.x (will NOT work with v7.x)